top of page

 Can you guarantee that my dog will pass the CGC test?

-We cannot guarantee your dog will pass the CGC test.
+We cannot guarantee that your dog will pass the CGC test.
 If they pass is dependent on how much time you dedicate to practice what they’ve learned in the training sessions.

 Can my therapy dog go everywhere with me?